Dan Gronkowski: New England Patriots

 Gronkowski signed with the New England Patriots on September 6, 2011.
 However, after playing in two games, he was waived on September 23.
 He re-signed with the team on October 10.
 On November 8, 2011, Gronkowski was released for a second time.

 Cleveland Browns

 After Browns tight end Alex Smith was placed on the Injured Reserve, the Browns signed Gronkowski to a one-year contract on December 20, 2011.
 On August 31, 2012, he was released by the team but re-signed on January 3, 2013, to a futures deal.
 He was released by the team again on August 30, 2013.

 Personal life

 After his NFL career, Gronkowski joined the family-run businesses including G&G Fitness and Gronk Fitness equipments where he is in charge of marketing and product development.
 He married Brittany M. Blujus on July 9, 2011, in Amherst, New York.
-They have four children.
+They have three sons and two daughters.

 In early 2021 Gronkowski, along with his family, opened a NexGen Fitness franchise studio in Buffalo, New York.
 It is a high-end, boutique personal training franchise currently operating personal training studios in Texas, Oklahoma, New York, and other locations.